Coronavirus: 101-year-old woman among first in Germany to receive BioNTech-Pfizer COVID vaccine | DW | 26.12.2020

 Spahn also appealed to young people in German to reduce social contact to curb the spread of the coronavirus.

-Combatting the virus "will be a long-term task," he warned.
-But "fall, winter and (next year's) Christmas should not be marked by this pandemic," he said.
+Combating the virus "will be a long-term task," he warned.
+But "fall, winter and [next year's] Christmas should not be marked by this pandemic," he said.

 Defending the joint EU approach to approving the vaccine, Spahn said: "We did not want to go it alone nationally with an emergency approval.
 We wanted to and will continue to stand together in Europe, also and especially in this crisis."

-According to the latest figures released on Saturday by Germany's Robert Koch Institute (RKI), the country registered 14,455 new COVID-19 cases in 24 hours, while 240 people died, bringing the total number of deaths since the start of the pandemic to 29,422.
+According to the latest figures released on Saturday by Germany's Robert Koch Institute (RKI), the country has registered 14,455 new COVID-19 cases in 24 hours, with 240 additional deaths.
+This brings the total number of deaths since the start of the pandemic to 29,422.

 The German health authority said, however, that it had not received all the data from the regions because of the Christmas vacations.